Django Rest Framework

 JSON API - File Upload

-Add the MultiPartRenderer
+Add the MultiPartRenderer to settings:

 # settings/base.py